HenrikBengtsson/matrixStats/revdep/problems.md

       All declared Imports should be used.
     Unexported object imported by a ':::' call: ‘BiocGenerics:::testPackage’ See the note in ?`:::` about the use of this operator.
     ```

+*   checking R code for possible problems ...
+NOTE
+    ```
+    ScoreMatrixBin,RleList-GRangesList: no visible binding for global
+      variable ‘cvg’
+    ScoreMatrixBin,RleList-GRangesList: no visible binding for global
+      variable ‘id’
+    ScoreMatrixBin,RleList-GRangesList: no visible global function
+      definition for ‘:=’
+    Undefined global functions or variables:
+      := cvg id
+    ```

 *   checking files in ‘vignettes’ ...
 NOTE